sn0rp/finense/README.md

 </div>

 ## Notes on Version 2
-The original implementation of this software was written in Go and reliant on the `go-ens` module to resolve ENS records.
-Unfortunately, that module was limited in its ability to satisfy the vision of *Finense*, so another approach was necessary.
-Version 2 uses `node.js` and `express.js`, as I found `ethers.js` provides the most suitable tools to interact with the Ethereum Name Service.
+The original implementation of this software was written in Go and reliant on `go-ens`, which unfortunately was not suitable for the necessary functionality.
+Version 2 instead uses `ethers.js` to interact with the Ethereum Name Service.
 Initial development of the JavaScript implementation was done in a [separate repository](https://github.com/snorper/finense-old), now archived, until it approximately reached feature parity with Version 1.
 Please see that repository for preliminary commits on this version, or older commits in this repository for the antiquated Go implementation.

 ## Table of Contents
 - [Notes on Version 2](#notes-on-version-2)